bumptech/glide/_posts/2017-05-10-recyclerview.md

 The next step is to implement your [``PreloadModelProvider``][6].
 The [``PreloadModelProvider``][6] performs two actions.
 First it collects and returns a list of ``Models`` (the items you pass in to Glide's ``load(Object)`` method, like URLs or file paths) for a given position.
 Second it takes a ``Model`` and produces a Glide ``RequestBuilder`` that will be used to preload the given ``Model`` into memory.

 For example, let's say that we have a ``RecyclerView`` that contains a list of image urls where each position in the ``RecyclerView`` displays a single URL.
-Then, let's say that you load your images in your ``RecyclerView.Adapter``'s ``onBindViewHolderMethod`` like this:
+Then, let's say that you load your images in your ``RecyclerView.Adapter``'s ``onBindViewHolder`` method like this:

 ```java